San Diego Zoo: Cape Fynbos

 The Cape Fynbos exhibit features African penguins, an endangered species native to South Africa.
 The exhibit was designed to mimic the giant granite boulders that are found on Boulders Beach in South Africa, a place where these birds live.
 The 70 ft long and 10 ft wide habitat also includes a 200,000. gal pool for the penguins that stretches 170. ft, with depths up to 13 ft.
 Along with the large pool, the exhibit features a cobblestone beach and a nesting area.
 A group of 20 penguins moved in on June 22, 2017, to get ready for when the exhibit opened on July 1, 2017.

-The penguins also share their exhibit with leopard sharks and opaleyes.
-Twelve leopard sharks arrived at the San Diego Zoo on June 23, 2017, from SeaWorld San Diego.
+The penguins also share their exhibit with leopard sharks among other fish.
+Twelve leopard sharks arrived on June 23, 2017, from SeaWorld San Diego.
 The sharks were introduced to their exhibit and their penguin neighbors on Wednesday, June 28, 2017.
 The sharks range in age from 5 to 20.
 African penguins do not live alongside leopard sharks in the wild; however, they do live with similar shark species.
 Leopard sharks feed on crustaceans on the bottom floor and do not pose a threat to the penguins.

 Acacia Woodland

 The Acacia Woodland exhibit features a leopard exhibit, a troop of vervet monkeys, and an aviary.
-The leopard exhibit does not feature the African subspecies of leopard, but rather exhibiting the Amur leopards, from as far as Russia to Northern China.
-This is due to the fact that the Amur leopard is critically endangered, as there are only around 60 individuals left in the wild.
+The leopard exhibit does not feature the African subspecies of leopard, but rather exhibits Amur leopards, from as far as Russia to Northern China.
+This is because the Amur leopard is critically endangered, as there are only around 60 individuals left in the wild.
 The San Diego Zoo participates in the Amur leopard Species Survival Plan, a breeding program that focuses on preserving the genetics of this endangered cat.
 The Acacia Woodland exhibit will allow the Zoo to have more breeding spaces for the cats.
 The Zoo has a spotted and a black leopard.

-Along with the leopard exhibit, the Acacia Woodland exhibit in Africa Rocks features a vervet monkey troop.
-The vervet monkeys are very agile and one of the only primate species that lives in a woodland habitat.
-The aviary in this exhibit features two species of bee eaters, the white-fronted and white-throated, as well as white-headed buffalo weavers and several other bird species.
+The aviary in this exhibit features two species of bee-eaters, the white-fronted and white-throated, as well as white-headed buffalo weavers and several other bird species.
 The exhibit also features African silverbills, African pygmy geese, violet-backed starlings, splendid sunbirds, blue-naped mousebirds, common waxbills, emerald-spotted wood doves, golden-breasted starlings, exclamatory paradise whydahs, magpie mannikins, Namaqua doves, pin-tailed whydahs, purple grenadiers, red-billed firefinches, red-cheeked cordon-bleus, snowy-crowned robin-chats, village indigobirds, white-bellied go-away-birds, white-headed buffalo weavers, yellow-crowned bishops, yellow-mantled widowbirds, and zebra waxbills.
 There are also Mozambique girdled lizards in the aviary.